 Caring for Babies and Children With Recurrent, Chronic or Serious Infections

-The Division of Pediatric Infectious Disease provides inpatient and outpatient diagnostic and therapeutic services, and phone consultations.
-Management of home intravenous antibiotic therapy.
+The Division of Pediatric Infectious Disease provides inpatient and outpatient diagnostic and therapeutic services, phone consultations and anagement of home intravenous antibiotic therapy.

 Patients with unusual and/or severe infections and problems with immunization practices and antibiotic resistance are handled by University Hospitals Rainbow Babies & Children’s Hospital subspecialists:

 Most of our referrals from pediatricians are seen at this clinic on an outpatient basis.
 Your child may be referred here to help explain a fever of an unknown origin, diagnose an unusual or chronic infection, or answer a question involving your child’s vaccination history.
 Our division sees emergency cases immediately.

 Specialized Multidisciplinary Clinic Treats Children and Adolescents with Long COVID